watchbutdonotlearn/local-AI-detection/README.md

 ### Credits:
+[GLTR](https://arxiv.org/abs/1906.04043) provided the basic inspiration for the approach to this project.
+Consider it to be a more modern implementation with some more features added on.

-Shoutout to [Sam Peach](https://github.com/sam-paech/antislop-sampler) for providing the "slop" words list.
+Also shoutout to [Sam Peach](https://github.com/sam-paech/antislop-sampler) for providing the "slop" words list.